haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 It returns a list of shrunk values and a state.
 That way, it integrates with the shrinking loop.
-The state returned by the shrinker is the state returned by the iteration, which is also the state which orients the library on what to do nex (either starting a new iteration with same/new shrinker or finishing shrinking and moving to the next value).
+The state returned by the shrinker is the state returned by the iteration, which is also the state which orients the library on what to do next (either starting a new iteration with the same/new shrinker or finishing shrinking and moving to the next value).

 ### Multi-workers execution